fieldbook/api-docs/codelets/slackbot.md

 Admittedly, this isn't a very helpful bot.
 So let's backtrack a bit.

-# Creating a *useful* Slack bot in ~~2~~ 10 minutes using Fieldbook
+# Creating a *useful* Slackbot in ~~two~~ ten minutes using Fieldbook

-So let's go back to our codelet in Fieldbook, and take a look at —
+So let's go back to our codelet in Fieldbook, and take a look at—

 *Wait a sec, what's a "codelet"?*

 A codelet is a snippet of code that can talk to your book, and respond to HTTP requests from the outside world.
 More precisely, it's a tiny webserver that handles a single URL endpoint with the minimum boilerplate possible.
-See the [Getting Started](../codelets.md) page for more info
+See the [Getting Started](../codelets.md) page for more info.

-The entrypoint into a codelet is given by `exports.endpoint`, So when you create a codelet with the oneliner:
+The entry point into a codelet is given by `exports.endpoint`, So when you create a codelet with the one-liner:

 ```js
 exports.endpoint = request => "Hello there!";